 The objective of this Master’s programme is to enable you to utilise aspects of sustainable development in your future professional career, irrespective of what you work with.
 This could be social planning, education, research, communication, natural resource management, policy and decision making, and much more.

 The programme leads to a Master of Science (120 credits) with Sustainable Development as the main field of study.

 The Master Programme in Sustainable Development is interdisciplinary, which implies that your classmates will have completely different experiences from your own.
 We see the diversity of the student body and the differences of perspectives as a great benefit to our students.

 The more you choose to participate in discussions and other classroom activities, the more you will learn.
 Group work is often carried out in interdisciplinary teams.
-The language of instruction is English, although in certain cases reports and minor assignments may be written in Swedish.
+The language of instruction is English.

-The programme in Sustainable Development concludes with a degree project that proceeds during the entire final term.
+The Master Programme in Sustainable Development concludes with a degree project that proceeds during the entire final term.
 You may pursue this project within the academic world, industry or the public sector, both abroad and in Sweden.

 First semester You will devote the first semester to subject areas both within and outside your specialisation.
-Natural and social sciences will dominate, however.
+However, natural and social sciences will dominate.
 You will also take part in interdisciplinary seminars where current issues concerning sustainable development are explored.